-Teachers and staff can submit applications from late September to the end of October (specific dates to be provided each year).
+Teachers and staff can submit applications in the fall (specific dates to be provided each year).

 The selection process will begin immediately after the application deadline, and applicants will be notified of the Foundation’s selections no later than two weeks after the application deadline.

 Grant recipients will have a 12-month period for program implementation beginning November through June of each year.
 We encourage applicants to use all funds by the end of the school year, if possible.

 Types of Grants We Like to Fund:

 - Pilot projects that “spark” district or school-wide implications once the grant period has ended